 77% of dog bites are caused by the family dog or a friends dog.
 While dogs can and do make great companions and are a lot of fun, people often, feel too secure and comfortable when in the company of them and don’t see, or are oblivious to the potential dangers.

 Dogs and Humans are different species and both speak different languages and its up to us, as humans, to learn what they are trying to tell us.
 Like all animals, dogs do speak to us, if we as humans, choose, to watch, listen and learn.

 They need to be treated with respect and understanding and sometimes human expectations are too high, they don’t think like we do, they are, after all, a different species.

 Please watch the The Family Dog, stop the 77 video below.
-There are more videos on their site, great for all the family and friends to watch.
+There are more great videos on their site, Stop the 77 – The Family Dog, great for all the family and friends to watch.

 Parents, educators & dog owners have a responsibility to learn and then teach, children adults, non dog owners, & dog owners, how to act and behave when in the company of any dog, including their own.

 Both kids and adults need to know about basic dog safety and awareness, because for the most part, children under the age of 12yrs are the one’s who get bitten.
 Don’t get me wrong, there are plenty of adults who get chomped on, as well.